hitchWiki - FAQ

 Q: What are the components in a weight distribution system?

-A: Refer to this blog post: It explains what a WD SYSTEM is and how to correctly determine the matching components in each system. www.hitchweb.com/blog/post/2011/12/14/what-are-the-components-in-a-weight-distribution-system
+A: Refer to the blog post: It explains what a WD SYSTEM is and how to correctly determine the matching components in each system.

 TRAILER BALLS